Is your video too long? Maybe. But maybe not.

 What the science says

 Cognitive load is real.
-Even the most motivated brain can tap out fast when emotional bandwidth is thin or distractions spike—which, let’s be honest, is pretty common in a carceral setting.
+Even the most motivated brain can tap out fast when emotional bandwidth is thin or distractions spike, which, let’s be honest, are pretty common in a carceral setting (well, in any setting really).
 Longer videos can work, but only if they’re broken into chunks, emotionally resonant, and leave space to pause, reflect, and breathe (Mayer, 2009; Sweller, 1988).

 Dump too much at once with no breaks?
 Working memory overloads.
 The brain zones out not because it’s lazy, but because it’s overwhelmed.
-That “I’m done” feeling?
+That “I’m done” feeling at the end of a video?
 It’s a built-in safety switch, not a flaw.

 To keep learning active, your video should respect the learner’s focus, feelings, and need to catch their breath—just like a good teacher would.